Tributing a Jewel Amongst Comedians…

 Whispering Grass, Kingoflimpets

-But sadly for all of us, Davies missed out on that much coveted role of a of the British Speaking Clock.
-With his legendary voice of a lifetime only getting to the audition stage.
+But sadly for all of us, Davies missed out on that much-coveted role of the British Speaking Clock.
+With this legendary voice of a lifetime only getting to the audition stage.
 I’m sure we’d all agree it’s about time the hours and minutes delivered in Davies unique, always comic, Sergeant Major style.